-The Fund enters into forward contracts to hedge itself against foreign currency exchange rate risk for its foreign currency denominated assets and liabilities due to adverse foreign currency fluctuations against the U.S. dollar.
-When entering into a forward currency contract, the Fund agrees to receive or deliver a fixed quantity of foreign currency for an agreed-upon price on an agreed future date.
-As of December 31, 2019, the Fund held forward currency contract positions.
-The fair value of the forward currency contracts is included in investments on the Fund's statements of net assets available for benefits and fair value hierarchy table.
+The Fund entered into forward contracts to hedge itself against foreign currency exchange rate risk for its foreign currency denominated assets and liabilities due to adverse foreign currency fluctuations against the U.S. dollar.
+When entering into a forward currency contract, the Fund agreed to receive or deliver a fixed quantity of foreign currency for an agreed-upon price on an agreed future date.
+As of December 31, 2020, the Fund no longer held forward currency contract positions.
+The fair value of the forward currency contracts was included in investments on the Fund's statements of net assets available for benefits and fair value hierarchy table.
 The Fund may be required to post collateral on derivatives if the Fund is in a net liability position with the counterparty exceeding certain amounts.
-Additionally, counterparties may immediately terminate derivatives contracts if the Fund fails to maintain sufficient asset coverage for its contracts or its net assets decline by stated percentages.
+Additionally, counterparties could have immediately terminated derivatives contracts if the Fund failed to maintain sufficient asset coverage for its contracts or its net assets decline by stated percentages.